m1m4/yoyo-bot/README.md

 A discord bot

 ### Before using
-If you want use my code make sure you cretae .env with the following template:
+If you want use my code make sure you create .env with the following template:

 ```env
 # .env